Using NuGets in Xamarin Components

 Again, the developer would define the NuGet package dependencies as normal by including

 The developer should consider backwards compatibility when creating a Shell Component.
 If the component is required to work with older versions of Visual Studio that do not support NuGet package dependencies, assemblies should also be included from the components

 If the component is then installed on an older version of Visual Studio that does not support NuGet packages, the assemblies from the

 lib directory will be used.

 If the component is installed on a newer version of Visual Studio that supports NuGet package dependencies, the NuGet packages will be installed and used instead.

 Only NuGet packages that are available from the official NuGet Gallery can be added as dependencies to a Xamarin Component's bundle.
 Those that are in private repositories or a non-official gallery and ineligible to use.

 If the developer wishes to test a NuGet package that has not yet been made publicly available in the official NuGet Gallery, they can add it to the local machine’s NuGet Cache Directory.
-Xamarin Studio and Visual Studio should be able to access the NuGet package in the local NuGet cache instead of trying to download it from the NuGet Gallery.
+Visual Studio should be able to access the NuGet package in the local NuGet cache instead of trying to download it from the NuGet Gallery.

 Bundling and Submitting the Component